About Creating Wilderness

-At first glance our landscapes reflect the majestic beauty of nature.
+At first glance their landscapes reflect the majestic beauty of nature.
 They represent fictional, paradisiacal locations.
 They seem far-away and surreal places that are difficult to identify.
 This wilderness symbolises purity and the essence of life, but also the unknown, darkness, cruelty, and fear.

 With “Creating Wilderness” we visualise hyper realistic worlds that offer a passage into a new way understanding our place in the world.
 It is a space in which one wanders and wonders.
 It is obvious that this passage won’t be without struggle, but starting over from scratch becomes a realistic option.

 Perhaps our images of wilderness are a new definition of “the paradise.”
 A wilderness that we all once originally came from.
 And a place where we are still longing for.
 A place that is not made by man and which stands for the unaffected part of reality.
 And perhaps therefore contains an intrinsic truth.
 Or at least the believe that such a thing exists.